-Innovations that make high fidelity signals accessible in any electronic design can upgrade your systems to deliver a better quality user experience quickly and without risk.
+Innovations that make high fidelity signals accessible in any electronic design can upgrade audio and video systems to deliver a better quality user experience quickly.

 Conventional approaches to improving signal quality center around noise reduction.
 Noise reduction usually involves some combination of amplification and filtering, or masking.
 Amplification distorts the signal.
 And unfortunately when you amplify a signal you also amplify the noise.
 That means you then have to somehow filter out the noise.
 Inevitably valuable detailed information is lost in the process of filtering (or masking) out the noise.